 6:00 PM- 8:30 PM: Evening Worship Service and Celebration at Williams Memorial CME Church

-The evening service will be a worship experience filled with songs of praise, awarding of scholarships, and a spirit-filled message from Dr. Robert Scott.
-He is from Saint Paul Baptist of Charlotte.
+The evening service will be a worship experience filled with songs of praise, awarding of scholarships, and a spirit-filled message.

 Service Projects: various times, various locations